WellFiredDevelopment/dotProfileDocumentation/sphinx/source/learn/step_by_step/installing.rst

 * WellFired.Promise
     A lightweight promise library.

-.. tip:: If either of these assemblies conflict with your project, removing them won't harm .Profile, .Profile will
+.. tip:: You can safely remove either of these assemblies if they conflict with your project, removing them won't harm
-         simply default to using the versions contained in your project.
+         .Profile, .Profile will simply default to using the versions contained in your project.

 Installing
 ----------